joeisdone/joeisdone.github.io/docs/index.md

-*Visit the legacy site [here](legacy.html).
-Until the next election season rolls around, please take a moment to read my pastor's essay.*
+*Please take a moment to read my pastor's essay.*

 # The Historical Case for Christianity